jakeedom21/Online_Checkers/docs/DesignDoc.md

 No warnings found in the other metrics categories (Chidamber-Kemerer metrics, Complexity metrics, Javadoc coverage metrics, Lines of code metrics, and Martin package metrics).

+### Design Principles

+Discuss the quality of your design along with recommending future refactoring and other design improvements based on your metric analysis and review of the design against the object-oriented design principles covered in class.

+#### Single Responsibility

+The first and most important SOLID principle is Single Responsibility (SRP).

+SRP suggests "there should never be more than one reason for a class to change."

+Here I provide an example within our design where we could fault to adhering to SRP.
+The Game class is too congested with methods that add responsibility to a game object.
+For example, the game class focuses on managing objects and has methods to check the state of the game.
+Through the addition of the Player Replay enhancement, there has been additions to the game class that skew its single responsibility and add responsibility to modify, commit, and get moves.
+A new class that manages all game queue actions should be implemented to adhere to SRP.

+    public class Game {

+        public Game(Integer id, Player p1, Player p2);

+        public Player getPlayer1();

+        public Player getPlayer2 ();

+        public Board getBoard(Player p);

+        public String getPlayerTurn();

+        public void finishMove();

+        public boolean isGameWon();

+        public String getWinner();

+        public void setForfeit(String playername);

+        public boolean didPlayerResign();

+        public int getId();

+        public void queueMove(Move move);

+        public Move getNextMove();

+        public void commitMove(Move m);

+        public void movePiece(Move m);
+    }

+#### Bloated Controller

+We can make an object a Controller in this case if the object represents a use case, handling a sequence of operations.
+The benefit of doing so is to, reuse the controller class, maintain the state of the use case, and control the sequence of the activities.
+Though a controller can easily become bloated if the class is overloaded with too many responsibilities.
+In the GetOldGamesRoute below, the route is responsible for initializing the old game object and performing modifications and checks.
+The controller could instead be delegating these tasks to another class, that could be the intermediary between the route and the game objects.

+A solution would be to create a class that is responsible for querying an old game performing actions against it.
+In this case, it would be simple to fix since there are not many objects affected by the code smell, but for future development, the team seeks to be more efficient and write more readable code.

+    public class GetOldGamesRoute implements Route {
+        public GetOldGamesRoute(PlayerLobby playerLobby, TemplateEngine templateEngine) {

+        public Object handle(Request request, Response response) {
+            Session currentSession = request.session();
+            String playerName = currentSession.attribute(Constants.PLAYER_NAME);
+            Player player = playerLobby.getPlayerByUsername(playerName);

+            Map<String, Object> vm = new HashMap<>();
+            int namesLen = player.getOldGames().size();
+            String[] names = new String[namesLen];

+            for (int i = 0; i < namesLen; i++) {
+                Game game = player.getOldGames().get(i);
+                game.copyReplayIntoQueue();
+                game.resetBoard();
+                String player1Name = game.getPlayer1().getPlayerName();
+                String player2Name = game.getPlayer2().getPlayerName();
+                names[i] = playerName.equals(player1Name) ?  player2Name : player1Name;
+            }

+            vm.put("oldOpponentGames", names);
+            vm.put("playerName", playerName);

+            return templateEngine.render(new ModelAndView(vm, "oldGames.ftl"));
+        }
+    }

+#### Polymorphism

+In order to handle related but varyian elements based on element type, polymorphism guides us in deciding which object is responsible for handling those varying elements.
+In the case of web checkers, a piece can only be of two entities, a regular piece or a king piece.
+The way the team has implemented such distinctions is through a boolean value 'isKing'.
+The Piece class holds the boolean value along with functions that will set and check the value.
+To fully adhere to polymorphism, the team can divide the possible entities into sub classes using inheritance.
+The parent class would be 'Piece' and the child class would be 'King'.
+The King object will inherit common behavior to a piece, but override movement functions to perform like a 'King'.

+    public class Piece implements Serializable {

+        public Piece(int row, int col, String color) {
+            this.row = row;
+            this.col = col;
+            this.color = color;
+            this.isKing = false;
+        }
+    ...
+        /**
+         * Sets the Piece as a King
+         */
+        public void setKing() {
+            isKing = true;
+        }

+        /**
+         * Returns whether the piece is a king or not
+         * @return boolean
+         */
+        public boolean isKing() {
+            return isKing;
+        }
+    ...

+    }